Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/03_Decision Trees.md

 ![Alt text](<Screenshot from 2023-12-14 12-56-48.png>)

 ### Notes:
+- Ensemble based tree models like Random forest and XGBoost are really good.

 - A decision tree can be converted to a set of IF-THEN rules that are easily understandable.
 For this reason, decision trees are very popular and sometimes preferred over more accurate but less interpretable methods.

-- Decision Trees are non parametric in nature.
+- Decision Trees are **non parametric** in nature.
 Non-parametric models make fewer assumptions about the underlying data distribution and aim to capture patterns directly from the data.
 These models can adapt to more complex relationships without assuming a specific functional form.
 They often require storing the entire training dataset, making them memory-intensive. ```They don’t create a compressed model that can be used to perform inference(like linear regression finding w* and b*).```

 - As each feature is processed separately, and the possible splits of the data don’t depend on scaling.
 No preprocessing like normalization or standardization of features is needed for decision tree algorithms.